Master System

-The original Master System models use both cartridges and a credit card-sized format known as Sega Cards.
-Accessories for the consoles include a light gun and 3D glasses that work with a range of specially designed games.
-The later Master System II redesign removed the card slot, turning it into a strictly cartridge-only system and is incompatible with the 3D glasses.
+The original Master System models use both cartridges and a credit card-sized format, Sega Cards.
+Accessories include a light gun and 3D glasses that work with specially designed games.
+The later Master System II redesign removed the card slot, turning it into a strictly cartridge-only system, and is incompatible with the 3D glasses.

-The Master System was released in competition with the Nintendo Entertainment System (NES).
+As a third-generation console, the Master System was released in competition with the Nintendo Entertainment System (NES).
 Its library is smaller and with fewer well-reviewed games than the NES, due in part to Nintendo licensing policies requiring platform exclusivity.
-Though the Master System had newer, improved hardware, it failed to overturn Nintendo's significant market share advantage in Japan and North America.
-However, it attained significantly greater success in other markets including Europe, Brazil, South Korea and Australia.
+Though the Master System had newer, improved hardware, it failed to overturn Nintendo's market share advantage in Japan and North America.
+However, it attained greater success in other markets, including Europe, Brazil, South Korea, New Zealand, and Australia.

-The Sega Master System is estimated to have sold between 10 and 13 million units worldwide.
+The Master System is estimated to have sold between 10-13 million units worldwide.
 In addition, Tectoy has sold 8 million licensed Master System variants in Brazil.
-Retrospective criticism has recognized its role in the development of the Sega Genesis, and a number of well received games, particularly in PAL (including PAL-M) regions, but is critical of its limited library in the NTSC regions, which were dominated by the NES.
+Retrospective criticism has recognized its role in the development of the Sega Genesis, and a number of well-received games, particularly in PAL (including PAL-M) regions, but is critical of its limited library in the NTSC regions, which were dominated by the NES.